Meet Cancer the Crab and its Beehive cluster

 Cancer makes up for its lackluster stars by having within its boundaries one of the sky’s brightest star clusters, the Beehive cluster, also known as M44.
 Another name for the Beehive is Praesepe (Latin for manger).

 In a dark sky, the Beehive looks like a tiny faint cloud to the unaided eye.
 As seen through ordinary binoculars, though, this nebulous patch of haze instantly turns into a sparkling city of stars.
 It is an open cluster, one of the nearest to our solar system.
 The Beehive contains a larger star population than most other nearby clusters.

-The Beehive’s stars appear to be similar in age and proper motion to stars of the V-shaped Hyades open star cluster.
+The Beehive’s stars appear to be similar in age and proper motion with the stars of the V-shaped Hyades open star cluster.
 It’s possible the two clusters were born from two parts of a single vast cloud of gas and dust in space.

 Cancer’s stature as a constellation of the zodiac has remained steadfast over the millennia.
 In fact, more than 2,000 years ago, the sun shone in front of the constellation Cancer during the Northern Hemisphere’s summer solstice.
 That’s not the case today, however.
 Today, the sun resides in front of the constellation Taurus when the summer solstice sun reaches its northernmost point for the year on or near June 21.

 Nonetheless, Cancer still seems to symbolize the height and glory of the summer sun.
 To this day, we say the sun shines over the Tropic of Cancer – not the “tropic of Taurus” – on the June solstice.
 That’s in spite of the fact that the sun in our time passes in front of the constellation Cancer from about July 21 until August 10.

 Nowadays, the sun doesn’t enter the constellation Cancer until about a month after the Northern Hemisphere’s summer solstice.